 This decision isolated her…

 This mindset placed Alice in some very precarious situations.
 These all stemmed from a decision she made at a surprise engagement party, camouflaged as a garden party.
 Of which Alice wanted nothing to do.
 Marriage was not her cup of tea.
-At this garden party she had already seen too many shenanigans that corroborated her resolve.
-This decision isolated her from the normal societal processes of what a young lady or woman were expected to do—marry well and raise a family.
-Being pinned down to a spoiled non-visionary boy for the rest of her life, was not what Alice desired.
+At this garden party, she had already seen too many shenanigans that corroborated her resolve.
+This decision isolated her from the normal societal processes of what a young lady or woman was expected to do—marry well and raise a family.
+Being pinned down to a spoiled non-visionary boy for the rest of her life was not what Alice desired.
 As she told her mother in Alice through the Looking Glass.
 “I don’t want to end up like you!”

 A young girl who had the vision…

 I did not agree with the way she spoke to her mother.
 But, in hindsight, perhaps Alice was looking at how her mother, a woman with no skills, was left a widow always at the mercy of those more fortunate.
 Because she went along with society’s standards.
 A widow left to care for a daughter who had an imagination.
 A young girl who had the vision to see past the glum demands of society to something far better.

 Have you ever found yourself in a precarious situation?
 Isolated and alone because you followed God’s instructions?
 When we obey God the outcome is not always rainbows, sprinkles, and confetti.
 When He places you in a certain position and your gyroscope of discernment is calibrated.
 You know deep in your spirit those instructions came from God.
 In this isolation did the thought ever occur to you the position in which God was placing you was to groom you for greater?

 Because man cannot conceive the many facets in the realms of God’s impossibilities does not mean they do not exist.